Propagation of regularity for transport equations. A Littlewood-Paley approach: Introduction

 where $[ u, \phi^{\eps}*]$ denotes the commutator of the operations ``multiply by $u$'' and ``convolute with $\phi^{\eps}$''.
 The key lemma in \cite{DiPernaLions89} provides the convergence to zero of the commutator in the limit $\eps\to0$.
 In view of the fact that a mollification in physical space $\theta\ast \phi^{\eps}$ corresponds to a cut-off in Fourier space $\theta\ast \phi_k$, our approach to regularity in Theorem~\ref{T1} is a \emph{sharp quantification of DiPerna and Lions's commutator lemma}.
 A crude estimate on the Littlewood--Paley commutator was used earlier by one of the authors to estimate the $L^1$-based energy spectrum in the diffusive setting \cite{Seis20}.

-We are actually not able to reach the values $a=p/2$ nor $p=1$ by our methods.
-The reason for this is the failure of the Littlewood--Paley theorem (see \eqref{24}) in the endpoint cases $L^1$ and $L^{\infty}$.
-In fact, while earlier bounds on regularity \cite{CrippaDeLellis08,BenBelgacemJabin13,BenBelgacemJabin19,BreschJabin18,BrueNguyen21} rely on estimates for the Hardy--Littlewood maximal function or sophisticated harmonic analysis tools (cf.~\cite{SeegerSmartStreet19}) in order to control difference quotients of the velocity field, our estimates against the velocity gradient are based on the Littlewood--Paley theorem.
+The approach to regularity for the transport equation that we propose in the present paper is \emph{new} and at the same time elementary.
+As we will see later, it also provides new tools for the derivation of mixing bounds.
+Earlier bounds on regularity (and mixing) \cite{CrippaDeLellis08,BenBelgacemJabin13,Seis13a,BenBelgacemJabin19,BreschJabin18,BrueNguyen21} rely on estimates for the Hardy--Littlewood maximal function or sophisticated harmonic analysis tools (cf.~\cite{SeegerSmartStreet19}) in order to control difference quotients of the velocity field.
+Instead, our estimates against the velocity gradient are based on Littlewood--Paley theory.
+Actually, while earlier limitations to the case $p>1$ came from the fact that strong type estimates on the maximal function operator cease to hold in $L^1$, our restriction to $p>1$ (and also to $a<p/2$) is related to the failure of the Littlewood--Paley theorem (see \eqref{24}) in the endpoint cases $L^1$ and $L^{\infty}$.
 Notice that by interpolation between the estimates for $a=1/2$ and $a=0$ given in \eqref{23}, our result can be extended to any $a\in[0,p/2)$ under suitable conditions on the initial datum.

 An advantage of our method is that the above regularity theorem easily extends to the diffusive setting, in contrast to \cite{BrueNguyen21} as claimed in \cite{BrueNguyen21a}.
 Given a positive diffusivity constant $\kappa$, we denote by $\thetak = \thetak(t,x)\in\R$ the solution to the advection-diffusion equation